 Bottom Line: 1987-88 St. Nicholas of Tolentine High School

 St. Nicholas went from the Bronx to the top of the nation in high school basketball thanks to 6-foot-7 star forward and future NBA player Malik Sealy, who averaged 21.4 points and 10.4 rebounds while shooting 65.4 percent from the field.

 Sealy was at his best in the postseason, when he was named MVP of both the CHSAA Tournament and state tournament in taking down fellow New York teams that included future NBA stars Jamal Mashburn (Cardinal Hayes) and Kenny Anderson (Archbishop Malloy).
 St. Nicholas' only loss came to New Jersey powerhouse St. Anthony's in a tournament in Hawaii.

-Sealy starred for St. John's University, then played eight seasons in the NBA before he died of a car accident in 2000, at 30 years old.
+After starring at St. Nicholas, Sealy starred for St. John's University, then played eight seasons in the NBA.
+Tragically, Sealy died in a car accident in 2000, at 30 years old.